l2hyunwoo/metro/docs/injection-types.md

 Like Dagger, option #3 is accomplished via `MembersInjector` interface at runtime and in code gen. This should be reserved for advanced use cases.

-### Implementation notes
+??? note "Implementation Notes"

     * Property accessors don’t use `get`/`set` names in `inject{name}()` function names.
     * MembersInjector classes are generated as nested classes, allowing private member access.
         * This includes parent classes’ private members (!!)
     * optional dependencies are not supported for injected member functions currently, but may be possible in the future.

 ## Top-level Function Injection